 It may be tempting to try double dosing to get better results but this may be overwhelming and cause adverse reactions.

-A last point is if you choose a nootropics supplement is to select one that fully discloses their ingredients.
-Full transparent labelling means you really know what’s inside with no hidden surprises.
+The last point is if you choose a nootropics supplement is to select one that fully discloses their ingredients.
+Full transparent labeling means you really know what’s inside with no hidden surprises.

 Unfortunately most supplements these days obscure their ingredient amounts by using proprietary blends, I have written about how some supplement companies lie to us.